wheybags/freeablo-windows-build/README.md

 freeablo-windows-build
 =======================

-This repository is forr people who want to build https://github.com/wheybags/freeablo on windows.
+This repository is for people who want to build https://github.com/wheybags/freeablo on windows.
 It is a bundle of the dependencies, and a script to tell cmake where to find them.

 Requirements